martin-svensson/Kaggle_Playground_S3E11/README.md

 ## Tidymodels notes
 A workflow_set creates a cartesian product of recipes and model specs.
 Sometimes, specific recipes only work with specific model specs and vice versa.
 In this case, simply create another workflow_set with these recipes and specs.
 Combine all workflow_sets in the end in order to compare models.

+Next time, lets try stacking in the tidymodels framework!
+Ensembling many competitive models turned out to be the winning solution to the competition.

 ## Note on the competition metric

 * https://www.kaggle.com/competitions/playground-series-s3e11/discussion/396295